+Minors are offered in a variety of disciplines.
 Students are required to complete 50 percent of the minor requirements at Florida Southern College.
 Please be reminded that AICE, AP, CLEP and IB credits are recorded as transfer credits.
 Students at Florida Southern College may elect a minor as specified in this catalog.

-Minors typically require at least 18 semester hours (and no more than 24) of coursework that count toward the major, successfully completed with a 2.0 grade point average.
-Specific information about particular minors is included in the introductory section of each discipline found in this catalog.
+Minors must be successfully completed with a 2.0 grade point average.
+Specific information about particular minors are included in the introductory section of each discipline found in this catalog.
 In many cases, the particular courses for a minor are specified by the program.